 Gender: Male, Female

-Betta Splendens can tolerate a wide range of water condition, they are a hardy fish.
-Although betta is a hardy fish, to keep them healthy and disease free, you need to monitor your water quality.
-Betta prefers warm water and slightly acidic water with pH rating of 6.5 to 7.
-Some of the common Betta diseases are discussed in the next article: “Betta Diseases”.
+Betta Splendens can tolerate a wide range of water conditions; they are hardy fish.
+Although Betta is a hardy fish, to keep them healthy and disease-free, you need to monitor your water quality.
+Betta prefers warm water and slightly acidic water with a pH rating of 6.5 to 7.
+Some of the common Betta diseases are discussed in the next article: “Betta Diseases.”

 Most popular freshwater tropical fish